Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: A Comprehensive Exploration of HDT

-\item \emph{Communication and computation frameworks:} Communication and computation are significant for HDT.
+Communication and computation are significant for HDT.
 Communication schemes facilitate real-time connectivity among PTs and VTs to ensure synchronization.
 These connectivity schemes include PT-VT, VT-PT, PT-PT and VT-VT connectivity modelling.
 Similarly, computation schemes are required in HDT for the execution of various tasks.
 Data must be properly extracted, processed, securely transmitted and executed through some AI-driven techniques.